hujayfa53/hujayfa53/README.md

 ---

 ## 👨‍💻 About Me
-I'm a passionate mern-stack developer who enjoys building modern, high-performance web applications.
-I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
+I’m a MERN stack developer who loves creating fast and modern web apps.
+I work with React, Node.js, and MongoDB, and I’m always exploring new tools and techniques to get better.
+If you enjoy talking about web development or tech ideas, I’m always open to connect.
- Feel free to reach out if you want to talk about **web development**, open-source, or cool tech ideas!

 ---